-The OMTP has the microphone and ground switched, and so it’s important to know the difference.
-That being said, the vast majority of devices with TRRS designed to work with smartphone follow CTIA.
+The OMTP has the microphone and ground switched, and so it's important to know the difference.
+That being said, the vast majority of devices with TRRS designed to work with smartphones follow CTIA.

-The Dukabel headphone splitter is wired as CTIA and has a microphone and headphone input that adapt to a TRRS for connecting to the smartphone.
+The Dukabel headphone splitter is wired as CTIA and has a microphone and headphone input that adapts to a TRRS for connecting to the smartphone.